svenkreiss/pysparkling/README.rst

 and fast implementation for small datasets at the expense of some data resilience features and some parallel processing features.

-**How does it work?** To switch execution of a code from PySpark to pysparkling, have the code initialize a pysparkling Context instead of a SparkContext, and use the pysparkling Context to set up your RDDs.
+**How does it work?** To switch execution of a script from PySpark to pysparkling, have the code initialize a pysparkling Context instead of a SparkContext, and use the pysparkling Context to set up your RDDs.
 The beauty is you don't have to change a single line of code after the Context initialization, because